 - Children who receive a qualifying benefit in their own right are also entitled to the Pupil Premium

 - Children under five who are in full time education may also be entitled to the Pupil Premium

-Some pupils may attract the Service Premium.
+Some pupils may attract the Service Pupil Premium.
 This is for pupils who have a parent serving in the armed services.
-Unlike the Pupil Premium, this grant is not solely for raising attainment but for providing additional (mainly pastoral) support.
+Unlike the Pupil Premium, this grant is mainly for providing additional pastoral support.
 Pupils with a parent currently serving in the armed services and supporting their family, pupils who have a parent who died in action and those whose parents have left the service since April 2011 for other reasons, including injury are all eligible.
 To be eligible, the parent must be supporting their family, so where they are separated or divorced, a pupil will not be eligible.